leilaicruz/jupyter-book/mini_book/docs/evaluating-protein-domains-per-module.md

   name: python3
 ---

-# What is the protein domain profile of genes from the same module ?
+# What are the most present protein domains per biological function?

 ```{code-cell} ipython3
 from intermine.webservice import Service